Are Saga Guitar Kits Good?

 Nobody likes an ugly feedback sound which often occurs when you plug your guitar into amp.

-But you CAN to reduce it significantly!
+But you CAN reduce it significantly!

 Pickups quality.

-Question: what to do with the leftovers?
 Well.
-If you so passionate about making guitars why don’t you try to build a /projects/project-tele/”>Priject Tele TC-10 for details.
+If you are so passionate about making guitars why don’t you try to build a Cigar Box Guitar?

 CONCLUSION: